picamator/SteganographyKit2/README.md

 3. Separation API and SPI
 4. Split integration and unit tests
 5. Support PHP 7.0
-6. Backward compatibility to decode images
+6. Detailed documentation with more examples and diagrams
-7. Adapters v1.x to v2.x
+7. Improving modularity
-8. Detailed documentation with more examples and diagrams
+8. Backward compatibility to decode images
-9. Improving modularity
+9. Adapters v1.x to v2.x

 What's stay
 ----------
-1. Algorithms pure and secret key steganography
+1. Algorithms: pure and secret key steganography
 2. Scientific approach for implementation
 3. License type